louisfelix/docs/README.md

 # Open Source Tools

-An index of the Open Source tools [our organisation link] maintain for various ecosystems.
+An index of the Open Source tools [our organisation link] maintain for various ecosystems!

 ## Prometheus